 No matter what type of industry, there exists many types of prospecting to find qualified leads.
 Salespeople need to prospect continually-the real question is how?
 Here’s a list of several common types of prospecting:

 Warm calling remains the most effective way to set up appointments with the right decision makers in your target accounts.
 If you want to get your prospects attention you need to have something compelling to say, so dig deep to understand them when your gathering sales insights.
+So much great information can be found on your prospect’s social media profiles and website – be sure to look through them before reaching out.
 Find the common connections, such as a person, a group, an interest, or anything you and your prospect have in common.

 Referral prospecting simply means prospecting through people that you know, your existing contacts, clients or business partners.
 Start with a list of people that may know the people you want to talk with (example: business associates, strategic partners or clients, etc.) and ask for an introduction.

 Content marketing is the art of communicating with your customers and prospects without selling.
 Instead of pitching your products or services, you are delivering information that makes your buyer more intelligent.
 By providing valuable and educational information to your customers you create a level of trust.